nirmeshk/Empirical-CheckStyle/reports/FinalReport.md

 This motivates us to analyze the code on more fine grain level.
 By checking the error messages at each checkpoint, it was discovered that the nature of errors and warning is diverse.
 It can be easily deduced from the plot below that there are broadly 2 different types of error messages- there are some that persist throughout the life-cycle of the project and others which appear at some point, and then are fixed.

 At each checkpoint, there are large number of error messages.
-Currently I am showing only top-6 and bottom-6 messages in the below plot for 'fabric' repository. **Similar patterns are observed across all the other repositories also. **
+Currently I am showing only top-6 and bottom-6 messages in the below plot for 'fabric' repository. **Similar patterns are observed across all the other repositories also**.

 ![Number Of Messages](message_throughout_lifecyle.png)
 *Figure 2.
 Left plot shows top-6 messages for 'fabric' project which persists throughout the life cycle of project.
 Right plot shows bottom-6 error messages for same project.
 It can be clearly seen that these messages appear and disappear at different instances.*